* Combination of durva/treme fails to beat chemotherapy

 GOOD NEWS FOR MERCK?

-AstraZeneca's pain is likely to be good news for Merck & Co , the only manufacturer on the market today with an immunotherapy treatment for previously untreated lung cancer.
+The setback for AstraZeneca is likely to be good news for Merck & Co, the only manufacturer on the market today with an immunotherapy treatment for previously untreated lung cancer.

 But Bristol-Myers Squibb, which is working on a similar combination to AstraZeneca's durva/treme cocktail, could be hit, according to Bernstein analyst Tim Anderson.